microsoft/maro/docs/source/key_components/geographic_visualization.rst

 speed of the progress bar in the front-end page is often close to the speed of the experimental data.
 So user could not select the time window freely in this mode.

+Besides, user could change the mode by clicking.
+If user choose to view the local data under real-time mode, the experimental data generated so far could be displayed.

 .. image:: ../images/visualization/geographic/real_time_mode.gif
    :alt: real_time_mode